Significant events in Q1 are already ensuring that Planning stays interesting in 2023.

 Northampton Local Plan

-Information updates on other Strategic Plans in Northamptonshire and the forthcoming local government reorganisation can be found on our website: Planning in Northamptonshire
+Information updates on other Strategic Plans in Northamptonshire can be found on our website: Planning in Northamptonshire

 National Infrastructure Projects

 Anglian Water is proposing to relocate its Cambridge Waste Water Treatment Plant to enable the regeneration of North East Cambridge.
-The project is currently in the pre-application phase for a Development Consent Order (DCO) which is expected to be submitted in May 2021.
+An application for a Development Consent Order (DCO) was submitted in January 2023 but was withdrawn in February.
+A revised application is expected later this year.
 More information can be found here.

 Recent Appeal Decisions